phoenixframework/phoenix/C_routing.md

 As their names suggest, the `:browser` pipeline prepares for routes which render HTML for a browser.
 The `:api` pipeline prepares for routes which produce data for an api.

-The `:browser` pipeline has a single plug, `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection.
+The `:browser` pipeline has two plugs: `plug :accepts, ~w(html)` which defines the request format or formats which will be accepted, and `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection.

-Currently, the `:api` pipeline is empty by default, and has no plugs defined for it.
+Currently, the `:api` pipeline only defines `plug :accepts, ~w(json)`.

 The router will invoke a pipeline on a route defined within a scope.
 If no scope is defined, the router will invoke the pipeline on all the routes in the router.
 If we call `pipe_through/1` within a nested scope, the router will invoke it on the inner scope only.